ClaimingCookie5/apprenticeship_portfolio/README.md

 |:----:|:-------:|:----------:|
 | Software-as-a-Service (SaaS), is a cloud based software delivery model that allows end users to access software applications over the internet.
 With a SaaS model, the software is hosted on remote servers, maintained and updated by the service provider, and made available to customers via web browsers, mobile apps and APIs | Software created to meet an individual customer's needs.
 It is the logical opposite of an SAAS products. | Enterprise software, or enterprise application software, is computer software used by organizations rather than individual users. |

+Careful consideration has to be made before coming to a decision on which style of product meets your needs.
+SaaS Products should work straight of the box and can be used to solve a lot of general problems companies have, but may not provide a solution to a niche problem or allow the level of control a Bespoke product would.
+A big factor of choosing what route to go when trying to solve a solution is money, without it you go bust.
+A few things companies take into consideration when choosing how to solve a problem are:

+- Functionality:
+  - Does this SaaS product actually serve your purpose, or is it overkill?
+- Help and Support:
+  - With a Saas Product you're going to be able to get support from the vendor, *if you've paid for it*, whereas with a Bespoke solution the only help you're going to get is the documentation that was hopefully written as it was being built.
+- Time:
+  - How long is it going to take to build this Bespoke solution?
+How long will it take for us to integrate this Saas solution into what we already have?
+You will need to consider whether you can afford to spend the time it will take to build a Bespoke solution or do you need something now like a SaaS product to solve the problem?

 On Client we are building a private cloud platform using VMware and NSX-T, where we are building bespoke products along with configuring SAAS products, and Enterprise tools, such as MongoDB and Dynatrace for the clients needs.